MohitGoel92/Customer-Marketing-Segmentation/README.md

 There are two types of Hierarchical Clustering algorithms, they are "Agglomerative" and "Divisive" clustering.
 Agglomerative and Divisive clustering are also referred to as the "bottom up approach" and "starting from the top" respectively.

-**Pros of K-Means Clustering**
+**Pros of Hierarchical Clustering**

-- Simple to understand
-- Easily adaptable
-- Works well on small or large datasets
-- Fast, efficient and performant

-**Cons of K-Means Clustering**

-- Need to choose the number of clusters
+- The optimal number of clusters can be obtained by the model itself.
+- Practical visualisation with the dendrogram.

+**Cons of Hierarchical Clustering**

+- Not appropriate on large datasets.

 **Steps to performing the Agglomerative Hierarchical Clustering**